 We also have various functional and enterprise-wide talent radars, whereby the careers of staff are tracked throughout the organisation.
 The career progression of high potential staff is tracked by senior management to ensure these employees are exposed to the most beneficial and useful learning experiences.

-The future We constantly refine our talent management strategy and interventions based on best practices and feedback from our staff, as well as according to the needs and requirements of staff and the organisation itself.
+We constantly refine our talent management strategy and interventions based on best practices and feedback from our staff, as well as according to the needs and requirements of staff and the organisation itself.